tleonardi/enrichment_strategies_course/README.md

 While the dowload completes you can procede and download a ChIP-Seq dataset produced by the ENCODE project and available on UCSC:

 ### Download the ChIP-Seq dataset for the transcription factor X
+If you are on Linux:
 ```bash
 wget -O - http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeSydhTfbs/wgEncodeSydhTfbsK562CmycStdPk.narrowPeak.gz | gunzip > chip-seq.narrowPeak
 ```
+While if you are on mac it is as before: curl -o - http://... | gunzip > chip-seq.narrowPeak

 For more information on the format of this file, go here: http://genome.ucsc.edu/FAQ/FAQformat.html#format12 Now you can sort this file by q-value (column 9) and extract the top 500 peaks: